 This paper has presented a brief description of the geothermal fluid cycle from the reservoir up the production wells through the surface equipment and power plant and back down the reinjection wells.
 Explanations were given why, for geothermal generation, more studies are called for and for a longer time, compared to other power sources.
-Also how decisions made early, affect these problems e.g. on pressure at which to operate and power conversion equipment selection affect the maintenance and operations problems to be encountered.
+Also how decisions made early, affect these problems e.g. on pressure at which to operate and power conversion equipment selection and affect the maintenance and operations problems to be encountered.
 In spite of this, most problems have been found to be manageable and a testament to that are the many geothermal power plants around the world.
-Much can be learned from the long experience gathered from quite different reservoir conditions around the world.
+Much can be learned from the long experience gathered from these operations where the reservoirs and fluids can be quite different.